dariotrinchero/dariotrinchero.github.io/_teaching/2018-math-demi.md

 ## My philosophy on tutoring

-For all of my tutoring career (bar a short stint in 2017), I have been employed by my university.
+For all of my tutoring career (bar a short stint with private tutoring in 2017), I have been employed by my university.
 On moral grounds, I prefer not to offer private tutoring, even though it pays better.
 This is because South Africa is a country haunted by past injustice that has led to gross financial inequality; the people who most need help thus often cannot afford it privately.
 By tutoring through the university, I ensure that my assistance reaches a wider audience with no additional expenses to the students.

 ## Modules taught